-It may be appropriate to explicitly analyze intermediate load levels to assess the consequences of generator and transmission maintenance.
+It may be appropriate to explicitly analyze Intermediate Load levels to assess the consequences of generator and transmission maintenance.

 Testing at a Minimum Load level is done for projects that add a significant amount of charging current to the system, or where there is significant generation or other facilities such as conventional HVDC that do not provide voltage regulation.